NVIDIA/NeMo/README.md

 **NeMo Megatron 22.08.01**
 * Distributed Adam Optimizer for GPT-3
 * Asymmetric Encoder-decoder Configuration for T5 and mT5
-* Possible to Untie Embeddings with Classifier Layer fo T5 and mT5
+* Possible to Untie Embeddings with Classifier Layer for T5 and mT5
 * Relative Position Embeddings for T5 and mT5 (PP>=3)
 * P-Tuning and Prompt Tuning for T5 and mT5 (PP=1)
 * Refactoring scripts make it more user-friendly